-There are times in school when there is a planned period of non-academic studies.
+There are often times in school schedules when there is a planned period of non-academic studies.
 For example, middle schools and high schools sometimes allow students to have an activity, advisory, flex, or study period.
-Sometimes, there are questions about how to use this time productively, while giving students the opportunity to make choices.
+However, there may be questions about how to use this time productively, while giving students the opportunity to make choices.
 Below are some ideas for student choice activities, we hope you find them helpful!

 One thing that a student could do during this time is to set up a tutor from a classmate or teacher.
 Tutoring can be a productive and necessary activity that can occur during school hours as long as it does not affect any student’s academic schedule.